apache/cloudstack-www/blog/2024-05-21-Daniel-VP/index.md

 even more CloudStack in Latin America can motivate them to participate and grow the community even more here, both users and contributors.

-#### What is the direction in which CloudStack is going as a technology?
+#### What is the direction in which Apache CloudStack is going as a technology?

 Cloud computing is a fundamental technology for organizations that aspire to optimize their data center operations.
 As a whole,